sebaszulluaga/QR.DEVUELVEME/README.md

+Welcome to QR.DEVULEVEME

+link to see how it works locally.: https://drive.google.com/drive/folders/149hgZRVFdczQch1kNTbJ0T7UkYApe6bE?usp=sharing

 # QR-Return MVP

 A simple web application for returning lost devices using QR codes on cases.
 Owners can register their devices, and finders can report them with photos and location.